-This Proxy Circular is provided in connection with the solicitation of proxies by the Management of the Corporation for use at the Meeting of the Corporation to be held at the Hôtel Le Crystal in the Crescent room, located at 1100, rue de la Montagne, Montréal, Québec, on May 13, 2020, at 11:00 a.m.
-(EST) (the "Meeting") and at any adjournments of the Meeting, for the purposes set out in the accompanying Notice of the Meeting.
-In light of the ongoing public health concerns related to the COVID-19 outbreak and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is encouraging shareholders and others not to attend the Meeting in person.
-Shareholders are urged to vote on the matters before the Meeting by proxy and to view the Meeting online by way of a live webcast that will be available at https://bit.ly/3aEm7VM.
-Shareholders will be able to submit questions to management of the Corporation through the webcast at the conclusion of the Meeting.
-In order to exercise such right, shareholders will need to register one hour before the start of the Meeting by using the control number they have on their proxy voting card.
-The Corporation may take additional precautionary measures in relation to the Meeting in response to further developments in the COVID-19 outbreak, including changing the date, time or location and in such an event it will issue a press release to inform shareholders.
+This Proxy Circular is provided in connection with the solicitation of proxies by the Management of the Corporation for use at the Meeting of the Corporation to be held in a virtual-only format via live audio webcast due to the ongoing situation of the COVID-19 pandemic and local rules preventing gatherings, on May 12, 2021, at 11:00 a.m.
+(EST) and at any adjournments of the Meeting, for the purposes set out in the accompanying Notice of the Meeting.
+Shareholders are urged to vote on the matters before the Meeting by proxy and to view the Meeting online that will be available at https://bit.ly/3lZbFig or by phone by dialing 514-807-9895 or 1-888-231-8191 (conference number 8977436).
+Shareholders will be able to submit questions to management of the Corporation through the webcast at the conclusion of the Meeting by using the control number they have on their proxy voting card.
 The solicitation of proxies will be primarily by mail, but may also be by telephone or oral communications by the directors, officers and regular employees of the Corporation, at no additional compensation.
 The costs of preparation and mailing of the Notice of Meeting, the Proxy Circular and the Proxy Form as well as any such solicitation referred to above will be borne by the Corporation.
-Except as otherwise stated, the information contained in this Proxy Circular is given as of March 30, 2020.